smasongarrison/syllabi/MegaSyllabus.md

 [noba]: https://nobaproject.com/
 [ytplaylist]: https://ytplaylist-len.herokuapp.com/

 Welcome!
 This section includes general syllabus information.
 The next sections include information specific to your class.
+(Now, before I forget, any matter not explicitly covered by the syllabus or institution-wide policy is left to my sole discretion as the instructor.)

 Remember: This course is for you, not for me.